Are you committing any SEO sins?

 For the sake of a user experience that’ll keep your visitors excited and motivated to click your links and read more of your content, always rotate your anchor text to internal pages.
 Above all, make them relevant to the topic on the page that users will be clicking to.

 Take a look at my recent blog post.
-Each of the anchor texts for links to an internal page are unique.
+Each of the anchor texts for links to an internal page is unique.
 They flow smoothly into the content and are relevant to the destination web page.

 Internal linking alone can boost your search engine rankings.
 That’s why you’ve got to use the right anchor texts that are not only unique but also useful for the user.